Viewing the Report

 The report screen displays comprehensive inspection information organized according to your selected template:

-• Template Structure: Categories and subcategories from your chosen template
+- Template Structure: Categories and subcategories from your chosen template (with Report Sections shown as a top-level grouping when the template uses them)

 Understanding Report Content Display